 Some might think that FedEx is going to credit you right away for late shipments.
 This is one of the biggest misconceptions in the world of parcel shipping.
 This is not the case.
 It is your responsibility.
 So why aren't refunds credited back automatically?
 Well, FedEx is counting on the fact that you're not going to file for late shipments.
 If they were to make refund credit automatic, it would cost them hundreds of millions of dollars a year.
 That is why they don't enforce the FedEx service guarantee.

 So, as a shipper, what can I do about it?
 So you have four options.
 The first option is to accept what it is and to do nothing when FedEx delivers a package late.
 That's not an option I would recommend.
 But what we find in our business is there are a lot of shippers out there who don't want to deal with the headache.
 The second option is to sign a money-back guarantee waiver.
 That means that you waive your right to file for late shipments in exchange for something else.
 The usual way FedEx structures this is they offer a few extra points built into your contract.
 It can look a variety of ways, but it works in the best favor of FedEx.

 Audit Shipments Yourself

-The third option is to audit your shipments yourself.
-Now, for smaller shippers who don't have hundreds or thousands of packages a day, this could be an option.
+The first option is to audit your shipments yourself.
+For smaller shippers who don't have hundreds or thousands of packages a day, this could be an option.
 But for anybody that has any sort of volume, it's close to impossible.
-Along with each shipment on your shipping invoices, there can be a whole slew of charges.
-They range from the transportation charge to a variety of assets, oils, and fuel surcharge.
-So being able to develop technology that can account for all this isn't an easy task.

 Lojistic Handles FedEx Service Guarantees